 Here at Nomad Capitalist, we specialize in helping people find the best passport (or passports) for their situation.

 Obtaining a second citizenship gives you an important planning tool that has an excellent return on investment.

 PLAN B – A SECOND PASSPORT FOR INSURANCE

 Plan B is a little softer and it’s for those who maybe don’t mind paying 10-12% in tax.

 It’s also for those who aren’t making enough money to justify renouncing their US citizenship and just want an insurance policy at this point.

-Even if you remain a US citizen for now, which is perfectly normal and most of our clients do, it sure is nice to have options.
+Even if you remain a US citizen for now, which is perfectly normal and the option most of our clients take, it sure is nice to have options.